JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/bmesh_from_mesh_data.rst

 Description
 -----------
-This node convert mesh data block into a Bmesh block.
+This node converts a mesh data block into a Bmesh block.

 .. image:: images/bmesh_from_mesh_data_node.png
    :width: 160pt